stakater/developer-handbook/content/api/foundations.md

 ## Provide Request-Ids for Introspection

-Include a `Request-Id` header in each API response, populated with a UUID value.
+Include a `Request-Id` header in each API response, populated with a uuid value.
 By logging these values on the client, server and any backing services, it provides a mechanism to trace, diagnose and debug requests.

 ## Divide Large Responses Across Requests with Ranges